Excellence in Co-Curricular

 Excellence in Technology • VEX Robots, Astronomy & the International SpaceCRAFT Challenge

-Scots received a Co-Curricular of the Year Excellence Award at the 2021 Australian Education Awards thanks to the School’s program across Sports, Performing Arts, Technology and Service Learning.
+Scots has been named as the national winner of the Best Co-curricular Program at the 2021 Australian Education Awards thanks to the School’s program across Sports, Performing Arts, Technology and Service Learning.
 In recent years, the School has increased its focus and opportunities in Technology, led by our Head of Technology and Innovation Brad Murphy.

 This year Brad is bringing the International SpaceCRAFT Challenge to Scots in September; the only school in the region to offer the virtual program involving astronauts, scientists and engineers who are directly involved in ongoing missions.